 Oooo, do I have your attention?
 I’m sure you all are a little confused right now.
 “Not make our kids happy?
 That's our JOB.
 We’re PARENTS. ” No, no it isn’t.
-See when you focus on making your kids happy and keeping them that way there are a lot of things that can go awry.
+See, when you focus on making your kids happy and keeping them that way there are a lot of things that can go awry.
 Maintaining the happiness of another is an exhausting task and quite futile since it actually cannot be done.
 Trying to fulfill this task can break people and here is why it needs to stop:

 Kids Will Not Know How To Handle Disappointment

 So what do you think happens when a kid is never unhappy or disappointed or frustrated?
-At what point do you allow these feelings in and how do you think it’s gonna pan out when they feel these emotionas for the first time in their life at what?
+At what point do you allow these feelings in and how do you think it’s gonna pan out when they feel these emotions for the first time in their life at what?
 9?
 11?
 14?
 It’s gonna be a SHIT SHOW.
 Kids NEEEEEEED the opportunity to be upset.
 They need to be upset that you can’t read to them at their desired moment when they are 3 years old.
-They need to feel frustrated that you wont dress them at age 5 cause they have been dressing themselves since age 3 and a half.
+They need to feel frustrated that you won’t dress them at age 5 cause they have been dressing themselves since age 3 and a half.
 They need to feel angry that you won’t get them the toy that they want even though everyone else has it at age 7 and so on and so on.
-If we don’t let kids feel all that life has to offer from the being then when is the right time and what kind of a shock will it be to them when they leave their utopia and feel unpleasantness for the first time.
+If we don’t let kids feel all that life has to offer from the beginning then when is the right time and what kind of a shock will it be to them when they leave their utopia and feel unpleasantness for the first time?
 Let’s give our kids the gift of resilience by letting them actually not be happy sometimes.

-They Think Everything Is About Them
+They Will Think Everything Is About Them

 They Will Not Learn How To be Patient

 You are a loving and wonderful parent, you tend to your child’s every need and whim.
 They want water, you get it.
 They want a new show, you make it happen, they want something different for lunch, you make it.
-Sure you are sick with a fever or have a dead line or are speaking with your partner but all of that can wait.
+Sure you’re sick with a fever or have a dead-line or are speaking with your partner but all of that can wait.
 No, no it can’t.
 Your child can wait.
 Better yet, you can ask yourself, can my child do this for themselves?
 The answer will often be YES.
 If they are thirsty and they can reach the water, have them get it.
 If they want a book, have them get it.
 If they want a different lunch, have them make it and yup talking about your 4 and 5 year olds too.
 Give them a chance and they can do amazing things.

 There is a misconception, myth, falsehoods being passed around that when a child says, “Excuse me” we need to stop talking.
 NOPE.
 It’s important for them to wait, to be patient.
 I’m assuming that none of your child's body parts are dangling off of them.
 If so, well then PLEASE let them jump in.
 Other than that, they can wait a moment.
-I will even say, “I need to tend to this right now but I want to hear you.
+I’ll even say, “I need to tend to this right now but I want to hear you.
 I’ll come get you in 5 minuets and it will be your turn.”
 Will they be thrilled?
 HELL NO but that’s ok (remember, stop making them happy all of the time).
 You’ll teach your kids patience and that others have needs as well by having them wait a bit.